 - Heart murmur.
 When valves in your heart don’t close properly, they create an abnormal sound called a murmur.

 - Cardiac arrest.
-If your heart is enlarged, it may not get enough blood which can lead to cardiac arrest.
+If your heart is enlarged, it may not get enough blood.
+That can lead to cardiac arrest.
 The heart can stop working properly, which can cause sudden death.

 You may not be able to prevent conditions that occur before birth.
-Yet you can prevent later damage to your heart that can make it enlarge by:
+But you can prevent later damage to your heart that can make it enlarge by:

-- limiting salt, along with saturated and trans fats
+- limiting salt and saturated and trans fats

 - avoiding tobacco and alcohol

 - doing aerobic and strength-training exercises on most days of the week